Introduction to Krita coming from Photoshop¶

 Moving and Transformation of contents is done using tools in Krita.
 You can then find them in the toolbar.
 If you are familiar with the way to move layers in PS by holding down the Ctrl key, you can do the same in Krita by pressing the T key for the move tool (think ‘T’ranslate) or the Ctrl + T shortcut for transform tool.

 Press the B key to go back to the brush tool when the transformation or translation is done.
 To find how to make advanced deformations using the Transform tool, do not right-click on the on-canvas widget: all the option are in the Tool Options docker.

 Changes can be applied with the Enter key for the Transform tool.

 Move tool changes are auto-applied.

 Like in PS, you can use the Alt or Shift keys during a selection to remove or add selection to the active selection.
+In addition, you can hold Alt + Shift to intersect.
 Krita also offers sub tools for this, and you can select them in the Tool Options if a select tool is active.
 These sub tools are represented as icons.
-You can switch to those sub modes by pressing:

 You cannot press the Ctrl key to move the content of the selection (you have to press the T key or select the Move Tool).